UBC-CIC/Optimizing-Sedation/docs/DeploymentGuide.md

 To store application secrets such as client ID and client secret, we are going to use AWS Secret Manager.
 Run the following command and make sure to change the information that is in <>.

+Note: do not remove the quotation marks ("" or ''), or else, application could not fetch the secrets.

 ```bash
 aws secretsmanager create-secret --name SedationSecrets --secret-string '{"REACT_APP_CLIENT_SECRET":"<Your-Sandbox-Client-Secret>", "REACT_APP_CLIENT_ID":"<Your-Sandbox-Client-ID>"}' --profile <Your-profile-name>